-Streamlined Annual Examinations - Elderly and/or Disabled Families on Fixed Income A streamlined reexamination of income for elderly and/or disabled families may be conducted when 100% of the family's income consists of fixed income (Notice PIH 2013-03 (HA) Temporary Compliance Assistance; expires March 31, 2014 unless extended).
-In such cases the SPHA will recalculate family incomes by applying any published cost of living adjustments to the previously verified income amount.
+Streamlined Annual Examinations - Elderly and/or Disabled Families on Fixed Income

+A streamlined reexamination of income for elderly and/or disabled families may be conducted when 100% of the family's income consists of fixed income.
+In such cases the SPHA will confirm with the family that 100% of income is fixed income and recalculate family incomes by applying any published cost of living adjustments to the previously verified income amount annually and conduct a full reexamination of the family every three (3) years.